killo3967/Find-Comics-by-image-types-Comicrack-smartlist-plugin-/README.md

-# Find Comics by image types Comicrack smartlist plugin
+# Find Comics by image types in Comicrack smartlist plugin
 Plugin for Comicrack permit to create a smartlist to filter comics by image file types.

 The script first imports necessary libraries and sets debugging and logging options.